03 6226 2143

 About the Project

 learn what has worked and why, through shared practice examples,

-to learn where tensions exist, and
+learn where tensions still exist, and

-There are different ways planners and other built professionals can get involved in the research to share experiences, know-how, and ideas.
+There are different ways to get involved to share your experiences, know-how, and ideas.

-Complete by Word Document
+Complete & Submit by Word Document

 Email the completed Practise-Led Case Example Word document template to firstname.lastname@example.org.

-1:1 Chat Research Interview
+Have a 1:1 Chat - Research Interview

 30-45min chat mainly online with the researcher about incorporating access and inclusion in day to day practice.